 The Megaloceros of Light

 The Megaloceros of Light was an awesomely large moose structure a few of our architect friends designed and built for Seed.
-Illuminated at night by incandescent light bulbs, the moose commandeered an awesome presence on the paddock.
+Illuminated at night by incandescent light bulbs, the moose commanded an awesome presence on the paddock.
 We were later told someone had actually proposed there!
 As the sun went down one night, our crew gathered under the moose’s watchful eye to enjoy some progressive DJ sets and cups of wickedly strong punch by the ‘Descartes’ Day Cart travelling bar.

 Raves at Toasted Fairies

 I might be biased, considering this is the theme camp I call home.
 But there’s no more suitable way of saying it: the parties here are mad.
 A faerie cave for techno, 90s rave, hardstyle and psytrance, it’s my place to dance.
-During the day, the cave transformed into a peaceful spot for workshops, colouring in and insightful talks.
+During the day, the cave this year transformed into a peaceful spot for workshops, colouring in and insightful talks.
 The talk on how to make existentialism work for you positively exploded my synapses.

 The Temple Burn

-The Effigy Burn is pure magic.
+The Effigy Burn is magic.
 As the fire dancers surrounding the structure spin trails of light, you can feel the energy rising, the music pulsing beneath you, all of it leading to a crescendo of fiery splendour.

 But it’s the Temple Burn I love most.